 Raising a child in Singapore requires a hefty sum.
 The cost becomes even higher for a child who requires long-term speech and occupational therapy, and sometimes psychological or behavioural services.
 Some non-government aided schools for children with special needs can be costly as well.
-To take better care of their children, some parents have to quit their jobs, which become an added financial burden to the family.
+To take better care of their children, some parents have to quit their jobs, which becomes an added financial burden to the family.
 Seeking health and life insurance for an ASD child is also problematic as few health care insurance companies are keen to insure children with ASD.

 “I have to shuttle him from school to therapy sessions three times a week.
 I have no choice but to leave his sister with the grandparents.”

-The time spent with a special needs child and his siblings, as well as other family members, may be divided unequally.
+The time spent with a special needs child and his siblings, as well as other family members, maybe divided unequally.
 Parents may dedicate more individual time for the child with ASD, shuttling him to and fro various therapy services and early intervention centres.